DeepAlchemy/HALM/README.md

 sudo pip install virtualenv
 ```

-##### B.After the installation is complete, you can use the virtualenv command to create a virtual environment.
+##### B. After the installation is complete, you can use the virtualenv command to create a virtual environment.
 You only need to specify the name of a virtual environment.

 ```bash
 virtualenv venv
 ```

-##### C.To activate the created virtual environment, use the following command
+##### C. To activate the created virtual environment, use the following command

 ```bash
 source venv/bin/activate